Moldovan-Paul/TravelWise/README.md

 <p align="center">
 <img width="200" heigth="200" alt="Screenshot 2022-09-17 at 11 20 22" src="https://user-images.githubusercontent.com/98110966/190848808-f2b6b0fe-c5ed-49d8-8d48-641eed35d43b.png"><img width="200" heigth="200" alt="Screenshot 2022-09-17 at 11 20 22" src="https://user-images.githubusercontent.com/98110966/190848671-f75e8dcd-ba87-4296-b205-e04f8b133318.png">
 </p>
-Upon pressing the Search Button, a new request is made with the parameters chosen by the user and the response entity is used for filling the results screen's cells.
+Upon pressing the Search Button, a new API call is made with the parameters chosen by the user and the response entity is used for filling the results screen's cells.
+For the accommodations section, each time the user choses a sorting criteria, a new API call is made with said criteria, keeping other parameters unchanged.